gilberto47831/Powershell_scripts/README.md

 # Powershell_scripts
-Various powershell scripts to help perform various tasks.
+Various powershell scripts to automate tasks for work.